Marker Logo

 Trinity Episcopal Church

-Photographed By Rev. Ronald Irick, October 13, 2016
+Photographed by Rev. Ronald Irick, October 13, 2016

 1. Trinity Episcopal Church Marker

-Trinity Episcopal Church. .
+Inscription.
 First services of Trinity Episcopal Church were held May 3, 1817, in the residence of Dr. Lincoln Goodale, where later Columbus’ first Sunday School was founded.
 The first church building was built in 1831 one half block east of High on Broad.
 The present building at Broad and Third was completed in 1869.
 Trinity has served as a house of worship for people from all walks of life including governors and presidents of the United States.

 Erected by Kiwanis.

 Location.
 39° 57.743′ N, 82° 59.865′ W. Marker is in Columbus, Ohio, in Franklin County.
 It is in the Uptown District.
-Marker is at the intersection of Old National Road (U.S. 40) and South Third Street (U.S. 62), on the right when traveling east on Old National Road.
+It is at the intersection of Old National Road (U.S. 40) and South Third Street (U.S. 62), on the right when traveling east on Old National Road.
 Touch for map.
 Marker is at or near this postal address: 125 East Broad Street, Columbus OH 43215, United States of America.
 Touch for directions.

-Photographed By Rev. Ronald Irick, October 13, 2016
+Photographed by Rev. Ronald Irick, October 13, 2016

 2. Trinity Episcopal Church Marker